sanjaysingh1990/sendpushfromdevice/README.md

 # sendpushfromdevice

-** No server required send push to any android device from your app.
+** No server required send push to any (Android & IOS) device from your app.
 * Required
 ** SERVER API KEY
 ** USER FCM DEVICE TOKEN